Happyr/NormalDistributionBundle/README.md

 This service calculates a distribution of any type and saves some data in the database.
 The public functions to this service are ```addDistribution```, ```getPercentile``` and ```createValueFrequencyArray```.

-**Add distribution** takes an identifier name and an array with the values an frequency as arguments.
+*addDistribution* takes an identifier name and an array with the values and frequency as arguments.
 The array must be on the form ($value => $frequency).
 See example below.

 ```php